sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

   </figcaption>
 </figure>

 However, I found much of what I had initially set out to attain.
 My alma mater, the Moscow Institute of Physics and Technology, was my Dido.
 She is the one who gave me refuge, through her I found exactly what I had been missing from my life.
 That's how it felt at the moment.
 Through her I felt I proved myself and what I was capable of.
 I discovered much of myself in Nizhny Novgorod, in Moscow, in the university halls and through the sleepless nights of exam season.
-It wasn't just about passing exams, it was about self discovery.
+It wasn't just about passing exams, it was about self-discovery.
 I had found a place where I could see myself thriving.
 I had the opportunity to just about dip my toes into the academia life, and though so much of it was calling to me, I realized it was not quite right for me.
 The best way I can put it is that in order to truly excel in any one area, you must give it your all, to the detriment of all else.
 It's not a tradeoff I was willing to make.

 ## My Little Troy